Deep-Symmetry/afterglow/README.md

 on most systems once you add too many lights.
 However, the framework can be used by someone who actually knows OpenGL programming to build a more scalable preview (albeit one that probably doesn’t look quite so photo-realistic with beams impacting drifting fog).
-This is one of the areas I will be working on immediately after the first release.
+This is an area where I would love some help if it sounds interesting!

 ## Usage